Umuzi-org/ACN-syllabus/content/topics/tilde/intro-to-tilde/_index.md

 And learn to ask questions well!
 (Yes, this is a skill you can develop)

 **One major difference between a good coder and a bad coder is: Good coders UNDERSTAND the code**

+**The goal of any course is to gain skills and understanding.
+Rushing through content will not help you in the long run.
+In fact, it will hinder you overall and could even damage your career.
+It is important to get into good habits around always optimising for understanding now.**